UCSD-Data-Science/Public-CSE255-2022/notebooks/Section4-Final-Project/gradescope.md

 label  — predictions of -1, 1, and 0 when I don’t know

-label_accuracy - predictions of -1, 1
+label_for_accuracy - predictions of -1, 1

 ## Evaluation
 You will be evaluated on different test cases, that will also appear on a class leaderboard.
 You can choose an anonymous name for the leaderboard.
 Please note that the asymmetric loss can be a value between -2 and 1, and appears in the leaderboard that way.
 In your evaluation test cases, this value is mapped to a number between 0 and 10 so that you don't get negative points.